-Some time ago I began casting about for a book idea big enough to encompass the many lessons learned in my twenty-five years of travel, human observation, and professional storytelling.
-It had to have something to offer those whose interests had nothing to do with fiction.
-And it had to combine my hard won skills as dramatist with a much bigger yearning to understand life itself.
+Some time ago I began casting about for a book idea big enough to encompass the many lessons of in my twenty-five years of travel, human observation, and professional storytelling.

 At the same time, I was nagged by a strange and growing recognition that the story patterns I observed in my fictional writing, were showing up in the everyday lives of the humans I knew as well!
 Real humans.
 Real ugly ducklings.
 Real Romeos & Juliets.
 Real men and women battling their way home through some Odyssey of challenges that could not have been more perfectly written to transform them!

 At first glance these alignments were simply odd.
 The kind of cute conversation heard at university cocktail parties.
 ‘Doesn’t OJ Simpson remind you of Othello?
 The celebrated black hero, driven by mad jealousy to murder his white wife?’
 Or doesn’t such-and-such athlete make the perfect Cinderella story?
 Rising from neglect to claim the gold?